-Syllabus: This subject discusses the basic engineering principles and shows how they are important in, and applicable to the food industry and food processes.
-As an introduction to food process engineering this subject describes the scientific principles on which food processing is based and gives examples of the application of these principles in several food industries.
+Syllabus: This module discusses the basic engineering principles and shows how they are important in, and applicable to the food industry and food processes.
+As an introduction to food process engineering, this module describes the scientific principles on which food processing is based and gives examples of the application of these principles in several food industries.